pubnub/pubnub-mcp-server/resources/sdk_docs/java_mobile-push.md

 ```

 ### Returns
 No payload.
-Check result.isSuccess().
+Check result.isSuccess() on the result object.

 ## List push notifications channels for a device

 ##### Requires Mobile Push Notifications add-on
-Enable Mobile Push Notifications for your key in the Admin Portal.

-Get all channels with push notifications for a push token.
+Get all channels with push notifications for the specified push token.

 ### Method(s)